The Arts Club’s production of A Christmas Story: The Musical is like a great big holiday feast, bursting with scrumptious goodness.

 The Kids Table

-The younger ensemble holds their own against their more experienced adult counterparts, and take to Easton’s sometimes dazzling choreography with aplomb.
-Just wait until you see them hoofing their way through “You’ll Shoot Your Eye Out” with Arts Club veteran, Sara-Jeanne Hosie.
+The younger ensemble holds its own against its more experienced adult counterparts and takes to Easton’s sometimes dazzling choreography with aplomb.
+Wait until you see them hoofing their way through “You’ll Shoot Your Eye Out” with Arts Club veteran Sara-Jeanne Hosie.

 The Brussels Sprouts

-Of course with any holiday feast comes those items that are not to everyone’s liking.
-Joseph Robinette’s book at times gets a bit bloated by some of the longer song and dance numbers that serve to emphasis much of what we have just learned, and the culturally insensitive scene at the local Chinese restaurant towards the end continues to be problematic.
+Of course, with any holiday feast comes those items that are not to everyone’s liking.
+Joseph Robinette’s book sometimes gets a bit bloated by some of the longer song and dance numbers that emphasize much of what we have just learned, and the culturally insensitive scene at the local Chinese restaurant towards the end continues to be problematic.

 The Christmas Pudding